 - Subject to conditions within the licence.

-You can find details of the project and the environmental assessment requirements for preparing an Environmental Impact Statement (EIS) on the Department of Planning and Environment’s website at majorprojects.planning.nsw.gov.au
+You can find details of proposed projects and the environmental assessment requirements for preparing an Environmental Impact Statement (EIS) at Major Projects.

 Land access requirements for construction, operation and maintenance of a pipeline